harshkpatel/ssc_data_analysis/README.md

 ## Output

+- **Default mode (no options):**
+  - Emails from yesterday are stored in a local SQLite database (`emails.db`) in the project directory.
+  - Each email is uniquely identified by its subject, content, and received date (deduplication is automatic).
+- **With get_emails.py:**
+  - Emails are saved in CSV format in the `csv_files` directory
+  - Files are named using the format: `FirstName_dd-mm-yyyy.csv` for a specific date (or for yesterday, if no date is given), or `FirstName_all.csv` for all emails
+- **With --date or --count in run_mac_scraper.py:**
   - Emails are saved in CSV format in the `csv_files` directory
   - Files are named using the format: `account_mailbox--submailbox_date.csv` (slashes in folder paths become double dashes)
   - For count-based scraping, files are named: `account_mailbox--submailbox_latest.csv`

 ## Troubleshooting